-Determined to learn all the languages in the world, I enrolled in the last year of a three-year German course then in a Spanish course that I dropped out of; then I bought but never opened a Japanese textbook.
+Determined to learn all the languages in the world, I enrolled in the last year of a three-year German course then in a Spanish course that I dropped out of; then I bought but never opened a Japanese textbook for beginners.

 Unless I worked in my field of study by the third year in the university I would face dismissal.
 I did not expect to find a job: the fifth line in my passport, nationality, overrode all other factors in hiring decisions, particularly in humanities, i.e. the ideological front, where half-Jews were not off the hook, either.

-Inside connections helped little: pulling strings for a Jew smacked of Zionist conspiracy.
+Inside connections did not help much any longer: pulling strings for a Jew now smelled unmistakably of Zionist conspiracy.
 A virtual sign flashing “Jews need not apply” protected the media, educational institutions on all levels, libraries, scientific firms from the devious fifth column incited by Zionists, the leading enemy of progressive mankind.